claudiu-stanciu/es_ingestion_meta_doc/templates/media_extraction/README.md

 - don't save

 Installation:
- - In kylo, import template from file -> select file and select reusable + overwrite.
+ - In Kylo UI -> import template from file -> select file and select reusable + overwrite.

 ### Media metadata extraction for the feed template
-Feed template.
+File feed template.

 File `Media_Metadata_Extraction.xml`

 Installation:
- - In kylo, import template from Nifi environment -> select fields
+ - In Kylo UI -> import template from Nifi environment -> select fields. ** UNSELECT SKIP HEADER or you will lose the first row from the JSON file**

 For the save content setting, you can give the following selectable options (or have a hardcoded default):
 - "In file"